-From the first men to take flight to the first man to walk the moon, Ohio is the nation’s hub for the explorations of the skies.
+From the first men to take flight to the first man to walk on the moon, Ohio is the nation’s hub for the explorations of the skies.
 Many historical sites and museums across the state have sought to capture moments in time where awe and wonder were felt by people across the nation who witnessed feats that were once thought impossible.
-From artifact collections to hands-on exploration exhibits, these eight stops in Ohio will round out your group’s exploration of the state’s aviation past.
+From artifact collections to hands-on exploration exhibits, these eight stops are a great addition to any groups looking to learn more about Ohio aviation history.

 Observatory Park, Montville

 Observatory Park provides visitors a clear glimpse of the same starry night sky that inspired so many of the state’s accomplished astronauts.
 Guests are provided access to the Nassau Astronomical Station for free admission observation events, both day and night.
 The park’s six nature trails feature interactive stations that guide visitors through an exploration of nature, from the ground to the galaxies.
 For larger groups, the park provides amenities like shelter reservations, boat permits and camping gear.